Search for news

 1. Collect and gather large yogurt pots or large plastic containers and put some small holes in the bottom.
 Fill these with two-part peat free compost and one-part sharp sand mix and make a hole in the middle of the soil with your finger

-2. Empty your acorns from their large pot and find the ones that have roots or a shoot on them and put them in hole you've made in the soil
+2. Empty your seeds from their large pot and find the ones that have roots or a shoot on them and put them in hole you've made in the soil

 3. Cover the acorn lightly with soil and gentle press it down before watering thoroughly